Run Stardist: A Guide and Pipeline

 A complete training and inference pipeline for 3D StarDist with an example on 3D biological (ovules) datasets.
-Please submit an issue if you encountered errors or if you have any questions or suggestions.
+If you encounter any issues or have suggestions, please submit an issue.

 Models and Data

-A 3D nucleus segmentation model is available for download from Bioimage.IO and ready to be used directly for segmenting your nuclei.
-The model is trained on a 3D confocal ovule dataset from Arabidopsis thaliana.
-The StarDist version v0.8.3 was used for the paper.
+A 3D nucleus segmentation model is available for download from Bioimage.IO and is ready to use for segmenting nuclei.
+The model was trained on a 3D confocal ovule dataset from Arabidopsis thaliana using StarDist version v0.8.3.

 Use Pre-trained Model

 The training data is publicly available on Zenodo at BioImage Archive S-BIAD1026.
-Some key information about the training data is listed below:
+Key statistics include:

 original_voxel_size = { # z, y, x